DiggerMan-cpp/luajit-asm/README.md

 # for c++ usage
 ./file.exe name.luac
 # difference
-The C++ version keeps .data and .text in the same place, while the python version separates .data and .text
+The C++ version keeps .data and .text in the same place, while the python version separates .data and .text, but the c++ version does not store instruction arguments, which is why you should use both the python version and the c++ version for a better understanding of the code